quidmonkey/namespacejs/README.md

 ## API

 * `debugNamespaces()` - Prints out a list of any unloaded dependencies.
 Useful for debugging.
+* `deleteModule(string)` - String specifies a namespace.
+Deletes the module from the hash.
 * `getModule(string)` - String specifies a namespace.
 Gets the module at the given namespace.
 * `module(string, function)` - String specifies a namespace, function a closure.
 Creates a module on the given namespace using the closed over code block.
 Returns any return value from the closed over code block.
 * `module(string, array, function)` - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
 Creates a module on the given namespace using the closed over code block and injecting the given dependencies into the closure.